-You may Hide only when opponents can’t see you.
+You may Hide only when opponents can’t see you (clearly).

 This comes from Chapter 7 of the Basic Rules (Using Ability Scores, sidebar Hiding).
-In general, this means that you must have Total Cover or be Heavily Obscured.
+In general, this means that you must have a lot of cover or be Heavily Obscured.
 Note that some characters, like the lightfoot halfling, have abilities that make it easier to hide.